decentraland/old-documentation/_posts/development-guide/2018-02-1-entities-components.md

 Components like `transform`, `material` or shape components are closely tied in with the rendering of the scene.
 If the values in these components change, that alone is enough to change how the scene is rendered in the next frame.

 > Note: In previous versions of the SDK, the _scene state_ was stored in an object that was separate from the entities themselves.
-As of version 5.0, the _scene state_ is made up directly from the sum of every component in the entities present in the scene.
+As of version 5.0, the _scene state_ is directly embodied by the components that are used by the entities in the scene.

-Components are only meant to store data about their parent entity.
+Components are meant to store data about their parent entity.
+They only store this data, they shouldn't modify it themselves.
 All changes to the values in the components are carried out by [Systems]({{ site.baseurl }}{% post_url /development-guide/2018-02-3-systems %}).
 Systems are completely decoupled from the components and entities themselves.
 Entities and components are agnostic to what _systems_ are acting upon them.

 See [Component Reference]() for a reference of all the available constructors for predefined components.